 Dr. Metka Zupancic is a long-time Yoga practitioner who finds her major inspiration in the extraordinary teachings of B.K.S.
 Iyengar and his family.
 Yoga as a body-mind-spirit conjunction, with the necessary commitment to practice and personal discipline, continues to stay at the core of Metka’s connections with the fields of growth, healing, and trust.

-Metka first experienced the benefits of Yoga during her doctoral studies in France where she also discovered vegetarianism as a way of life and not just a choice of a diet.
-The ethical dimension of how we live in the world and the footprints we leave behind us remains Metka’s basic preoccupation.
-Healing and growing through the eight limbs of Yoga, to the best of her capacity (and time, considering her professional involvement in higher education), has led her to explore various Eastern traditions.
-She has studied Reiki, in Slovenia and in the United States, to become a Reiki Master, and later Spring Forest Qi Gong with the teacher Chunyi Lin), while continuing to honor the Buddhist wisdom and compassion, such as expressed in South-Asia and in the Himalayan mountains.
-Metka considers that the term Yoga (the connection with the Divine within us and around us) is best suited to describe her spiritual quest.
-Her interest in archetypal psychology, together with her love for etymology that shows common roots beyond separation, helps her find unity between disciplines, while she also acknowledges how different schools of thought and different approaches help develop a variety of skills and insights.
+Metka first experienced the benefits of yoga during her doctoral studies in France where she also discovered vegetarianism as a way of life and not just a choice of a diet.
+The ethical dimension of how we live in the world and the footprints we leave behind us remains Metka’s basic preoccupation, as she has also opted for a vegan diet some thirty years ago.
+Healing and growing through the eight limbs of yoga, to the best of her capacity, has led her to explore various Eastern traditions.
+She has studied Reiki and Spring Forest Qi Gong (with the teacher Chunyi Lin), while continuing to honor Buddhist wisdom and compassion.
+Metka considers that the term “yoga,” the connection with the highest purpose within us and around us, is best suited to describe her spiritual quest.
+She is interested in archetypal psychology, together with her love for languages and etymology (especially related to Sanskrit), in which she finds common roots beyond separation.